niladridutt/niladridutt/README.md

 ##### About me
-I’m currently pursuing MSc in Computer Vision at UCL (University College London).
-Previously, I led machine learning at NFTPort from its inception through its Series A of $26M.
+I am a Research Engineer at Ready Player Me working on Generative AI x 3D.
+I completed my master’s in Computer Vision at University College London (UCL) advised by Prof. Niloy Mitra.
+Previously, I was a Founding Engineer at NFTPort leading machine learning from its inception through its Series A round of $26M.

+I am interested in generating and editing 3D content (particularly meshes that are compatible with graphics engines) using text instructions, images or other simple modalities.

-##### Ex research - Nvidia, CITRIS Plicy Lab @ UC Berkeley, IIT Kharagpur
+##### Ex research - UCL, Nvidia, CITRIS Policy Lab @ UC Berkeley, IIT Kharagpur

 If you're starting your journey in machine learning, check out this [roadmap](https://github.com/niladridutt/McCarthy-AI-Roadmap) I maintain.

-#### Research Interests :

-- Semi-Supervised Learning & Self-Supervised Learning
-- Generative Modeling
-- Computer Vision

 ###### 📫 How to reach me:
 [<img src="https://img.icons8.com/color/48/000000/twitter.png" width="3.5%"/>](https://twitter.com/niladridutt)